lochstar/nativescript-cast/README.md

 ### <a name="events"></a>Events

-Events follow the Android naming structure. iOS events are passed from `GCKSessionManagerListener`.
+Event names follow the Android naming structure. iOS events are passed from `GCKSessionManagerListener`.
 Android events are passed from both `SessionManagerListener` and `MediaRouter.Callback`.

 | NativeScript          | Android               | iOS                    |
 | --------------------- | --------------------- | ---------------------- |